At the stroke of midnight the use of recreational cannabis became legal in Canada.

 What you can buy

-You’ll be able to buy 59 products at Cannabis NB, although don’t expect for them to have everything you want on Wednesday.
+You’ll be able to buy 52 strains of cannabis at the NSLC, although don’t expect for them to have everything you want on Wednesday.

-There’s a 30-gram limit on the amount of cannabis you can purchase and possess at one time in New Brunswick.
+There’s a 30-gram limit on the amount of cannabis you can purchase and possess at one time.

 How much will it cost you

 There will be three categories of cannabis pricing: value, core, and premium.
 According to the NSLC, the price of cannabis will follow the same “pricing strategy, structure and principles” that they use to manage alcohol categories.

 The prices, which include taxes, will be adjusted as required based on market conditions.

 For now, one gram of flower is priced at $6.33 to $8.49 for value cannabis, $9.00 to $10.98 for core cannabis, and $10.99 and above for premium cannabis.

 Specific prices will be determined by brand and package sizes, with the price per gram decreasing as the product package size increases.

 The NSLC said it plans to sell seeds and cannabis oil at a later date.